Thraximus/Kingmaker-project/README.md

-Unity project made for my Masters thesis (Unity application for efficient creation of 3D worlds for games and simulations) at Singidunum University
+Unity project made for my Masters thesis (Unity application for the efficient creation of 3D worlds for games and simulations) at Singidunum University